|Nutritional Guidelines (per serving)|

-Using clean hands, mix together the puree and flour until it forms a stiff dough (adding more flour if needed to make it not sticky).
+Using clean hands, mix together the puree and flour until it forms a stiff dough, adding more flour if needed to make it not sticky.

 Divide the dough into parts and cover with plastic wrap to keep it from drying out.
 Form dough into a small balls.

-Drain pasta and mix with sage sauce.
+Drain the pasta and mix into the sage sauce.

-Garnish with remaining parmesan cheese.
+Garnish each plate with remaining Parmesan cheese.